-An Education Access Plan is a study support plan prepared to minimise the educational disadvantage you may experience resulting from a disability, health condition, mental health condition or caring responsibilities.
+An Education Access Plan is a study support plan prepared to minimise the educational disadvantage you may experience resulting from a disability, health condition, mental health condition, caring responsibilities or due to social disadvantage.
 Your EAP will detail the adjustments recommended to assist you to participate in and meet your course requirements.

-It will also notify AGME of any adjustments or services recommended to you for undertaking your studies.
+It will also notify AGE of any adjustments or services recommended to you for undertaking your studies.
 With your permission, a copy of relevant adjustments will be forwarded to faculty and services staff whose involvement is required under your plan.

 An EAP is not mandatory.
-Inclusive teaching and learning practice are a high priority at AGME, so in many cases your needs may already be met by standard practice.
+Inclusive teaching and learning practice are a high priority at AGE, so in many cases your needs may already be met by standard practice.
 You may also liaise directly with faculty or services staff to arrange for your own access and learning if you choose.
+Document Name: Disability & Disadvantage Support Services Information Brochure (2024)